Towards Variations on a Theme: Considering 'Necessary Distraction: A Painting Show'

 Turning to the Gallery website, I discover another rationale for Necessary Distraction.
-The exhibition blurb notes, “Responding to the question ‘What can painting offer that other art forms cannot?’, the artworks selected and commissioned for this survey share a focus on material and form.”
-Ignoring for a moment the word “survey”, this notion appears to have teeth.
-While it may seem rather redundant to suggest that the material/formal properties of painting (in its many forms) distinguish it from other kinds of art, not all paintings emphasise their medium, and it is quite reasonable to build an exhibition around ones that do.
+The exhibition blurb notes, “Responding to the question ‘What can painting offer that other art forms cannot?’, the artworks selected and commissioned for this survey share a focus on material and form …” This framing initially looks promising, but it tends to imply that the works on show treat painting as a well-defined, discrete medium, and that they are united in playing up the qualities conventionally associated with it.
+Neither turns out to be the case.

-So, is Necessary Distraction plausible as an examination of the special properties of painting?
-Nearly, but not quite.
-It’s true that a number of the artists show considerable interest in the possibilities of paint.
+It is true that a good number of the artists included luxuriate in the diverse properties of painting’s central material: paint.
 Again, Pieters and Carlin stand out – the former creating delicate films of pigment that almost appear breathed on to the supports, the latter glossy impastos that look good enough to eat.
-Julian Hooper and Adrienne Vaughan are other obvious examples.
-Though I generally find their works less successful, their enthusiasm for paint effects, such as layering, blending, and incising, couldn’t be clearer.
+Julian Hooper and Adrienne Vaughan are other clear examples.
+Although I generally find their works less successful, their enthusiasm for paint effects – such as layering, blending, and incising – could hardly be more apparent.

-Several of the artists in the exhibition play with substrate, as well as paint.
+Several of the artists included demonstrate an acute interest in substrates.
 Perkins, for instance, creates meticulously shaped canvases (I’m reminded rather of those of Enrico Castellani), to which he applies matt blocks of colour.
 Most of Barber’s smaller works are painted on denim.
-His Portrait: La Demoiselle is in brilliant Flashe vinyl on pieces of linen that have been sewn together.
-Situated in the middle of the artist’s display area, the work begins to blend the properties of painting with those of sculpture, interfering interestingly with the space, and inviting inspection in the round.
+His Portrait: La Demoiselle is in brilliant Flashe vinyl on a matrix of sewn linen.
+Situated in the middle of his display area, the work challenges the notion that painting is a contained art form, different to and separate from others.
+It blends the properties typical of painting with those of sculpture, interfering in the space, and inviting inspection in the round.